datascience65a-glitch/bpd-overtime-analysis/README.md

 - Boston_Police_Overtime.ipynb explains the data preprocessing and cleaning part.
 It also visualizes distribution of regular pay for different apartments using bar and pie plots.This code uses employee_earnings_report_2024.csv and creates cleaned_police_overtime_data.csv.
 - data_visualization.ipynb explains the data visualization part of the project.
 This code uses cleaned_police_overtime_data.csv.
 - ML_Model_DS_Project.ipynb explains the models part of the project.
 This code uses cleaned_police_overtime_data.csv.
+- Classification_model.ipynb explains the classification part to predict the high overtime earners and low overtime earners.This code uses cleaned_police_overtime_data.csv.

 ## Goals achieved: